identd113/hdhr_VCR-AS/README.md

 "You told me you would tell me what "Run" is for?
 The button that shows "Run" in almost all dialogs, will drop you back into the idle() handler.
+This can be used to go back, oe start over, for example if entering the incorrect information when adding a show.
 This allows the script to run as needed.
 It is important to know that the idle() is NOT running when a dialog is open.
 If a dialog stays open forever, we will never be able to record, or update anything in the script.
-Because of this, most dialogs have a timeout of 60 seconds, before auto closing.
+Because of this, dialogs have a timeout of 60 seconds, before auto closing.
+The choose from list dialog can NOT be dismissed automatically.
+Our use case is the show info list.

 "I did that, but nothing happens!"